FrenkenFlores/dvr_scan/README.md

     -D WITH_GSTREAMER=ON \
     -D BUILD_EXAMPLES=ON ..
 ```
-> The repo with the build can be deleted.

 ## virtual environment
 The builded version of OpenCV is installed globally, we must allow global modules: